-Swiss insolvency law does not recognize the concept of substantive consolidation.
+Swiss insolvency law does not recognise the concept of substantive consolidation.
 Hence, separate insolvency or restructuring proceedings will have to be initiated for each member of a corporate group (which, itself, cannot be the subject of insolvency proceedings).
 That said and pursuant to Art.
 4a DEBA, Swiss insolvency authorities are held to coordinate their actions to the extent possible in a group insolvency.
 As part of such coordination it would, inter alia, be possible to appoint one sole administrator in the insolvency proceedings of affiliated companies within the same group.
 Moreover, Art.
 4a DEBA allows that the insolvency courts and authorities competent for one group entity are assigned exclusive jurisdiction for all affected group members in Switzerland, subject to prior agreement of all involved parties.
-There is, however, still little guidance as to how such coordination is handled in practice as the provision of Art.
+Although the provision has been applied in some instances, no publicly available court precedents expressly referring to the former exist.
+Hence, there is still little guidance as to how such coordination is handled in practice as the provision of Art.
 4a DEBA is rather new.
-A similar legal basis has recently been introduced for coordination in international group insolvencies, providing that in proceedings which are related in substance the Swiss authorities have to coordinate among themselves and with foreign office holders.
+A similar legal basis has been introduced for coordination in international group insolvencies, providing that in proceedings which are related in substance the Swiss authorities have to coordinate among themselves and with foreign office holders.